Risk assessment: Public health

 In the context of public health, risk assessment is the process of characterizing the nature and likelihood of a harmful effect to individuals or populations from certain human activities.
 Health risk assessment can be mostly qualitative or can include statistical estimates of probabilities for specific populations.
 In most countries, the use of specific chemicals or the operations of specific facilities (e.g. power plants, manufacturing plants) is not allowed unless it can be shown that they do not increase the risk of death or illness above a specific threshold.
 For example, the American Food and Drug Administration (FDA) regulates food safety through risk assessment, while the EFSA does the same in EU.

 An occupational risk assessment is an evaluation of how much potential danger a hazard can have to a person in a workplace environment.
 The assessment takes into account possible scenarios in addition to the probability of their occurrence and the results.
 The six types of hazards to be aware of are safety (those that can cause injury), chemicals, biological, physical, psychosocial (those that cause stress, harassment) and ergonomic (those that can cause musculoskeletal disorders).
 To appropriately access hazards there are two parts that must occur.
 Firstly, there must be an "exposure assessment" which measures the likelihood of worker contact and the level of contact.
 Secondly, a "risk characterization" must be made which measures the probability and severity of the possible health risks.

 Human settlements

 The importance of risk assessments to manage the consequences of climate change and variability is recalled in the global frameworks for disaster risk reduction, adopted by the member countries of the United Nations at the end of the World Conferences held in Kobe (2005) and Sendai (2015).
-The Sendai Framework for Disaster Risk Reduction brings attention to the local scale and encourages a holistic risk approach, which should consider all the hazards to which a community is exposed, the integration of technical-scientific knowledge with local knowledge, and the inclusion of the concept of risk in local plans to achieve a significant disaster reduction by 2030.
+The Sendai Framework for Disaster Risk Reduction brings attention to the local scale and encourages a holistic risk approach, which should consider all the hazards to which a community is exposed, the integration of technical-scientific knowledge with local knowledge, and the inclusion of the concept of risk in local plans to achieve significant disaster reduction by 2030.
 Taking these principles into daily practice poses a challenge for many countries.
 The Sendai framework monitoring system highlights how little is known about the progress made from 2015 to 2019 in local disaster risk reduction.